International arbitration law and rules in China

 7.3.1 Under PRC law, parties must agree to an arbitration agreement or arbitration clause for it to be effective and, therefore, only those parties that have expressly consented to refer their dispute to arbitration will be bound by it.
 There are a limited number of exceptions to this, which are set out in the Interpretation and include:

-• where two or more legal entities merge, the merged entity will be bound by the arbitration agreements entered into by its predecessor(s); 86 Interpretation, art 8.
+- where two or more legal entities merge, the merged entity will be bound by the arbitration agreements entered into by its predecessor(s), except as otherwise agreed by the parties when concluding the arbitration agreement; 96

-• if claims or debts are transferred or assigned in whole or in part, the related arbitration agreement will be binding on the transferee or assignee, unless otherwise provided by the parties, or if the party is unaware of the existence of a separate arbitration agreement; 87 Ibid, art 9. and
+- if claims or debts are transferred or assigned in whole or in part, the related arbitration agreement will be binding on the transferee or assignee, unless otherwise provided by the parties, or if the party is unaware of the existence of a separate arbitration agreement; 97 and

-• if an individual who is a party to an arbitration agreement dies, the arbitration agreement will bind the beneficiary who succeeds to the deceased’s rights and obligations in the arbitral matters.
-88 Ibid, art 8.
+- if an individual who is a party to an arbitration agreement dies, the arbitration agreement will bind the beneficiary who succeeds to the deceased’s rights and obligations in the arbitral matters, except as otherwise agreed by the parties when concluding the arbitration agreement.
+98

 7.4 Oral hearings and written procedures